Operation Kopaonik: Course of the operation

-The Operation Kopaonik began on 11 October 1942 when the 1st battalion advanced toward Chetnik forces in Kriva Reka from Kosovska Mitrovica, the 2nd battalion advanced from Raška and parts of the 3rd battalion advanced from Novi Pazar.
+Operation Kopaonik began on 11 October 1942 when the 1st battalion advanced toward Chetnik forces in Kriva Reka from Kosovska Mitrovica, the 2nd battalion advanced from Raška and parts of the 3rd battalion advanced from Novi Pazar.
 The Bulgarian battalions advanced from Brus and Aleksandrovac.

-On 12 October 1942 the Axis troops completely encircled Kriva Reka village.
-They stormed into this village because they were informed that headquarter of Rasina Corps of Keserović and Chetniks under his command were in the village.
+On 12 October 1942 the Axis troops completely encircled the village of Kriva Reka.
+They stormed into this village as they were informed that the headquarters of Rasina Corps of Keserović and Chetniks under his command were in the village.

 Keserović was informed about the attack of Axis forces and successfully retreated units of his detachment.

-Himmler was pleased with the Prince Eugen Division and visited it for three days as soon as the Operation Kopaonik was ended.
+Himmler was pleased with the Prince Eugen Division and visited it for three days as soon as Operation Kopaonik ended.
 After the operation was finished, on 18 October Himmler arrived to Kraljevo and celebrated birthday of Prince Eugene of Savoy together with members of SS Division that bore his name.

 In his order issued for this operation on 5 October 1942, the commander of Axis forces in this operation, Arthur Phleps, ordered to his units to consider entire population of the region as rebel sympathizers.
 When Axis forces failed to capture and destroy Chetniks in Kriva Reka, they punished the village and burned all houses in the village.
 The Axis troops captured civilians who lived in the village and took them to the village church and blow it up.
 There were 46 men, women and children who were killed in the destroyed church.
 This massacre was committed against the order of the Captain Kaaserer.
 The number of murdered civilians in Kriva Reka was more than 300.
 The total number of civilians murdered during this operation is 690.

 During the second half of October 1942 Prinz Eugen Division attacked Mihailovićs Chetniks in Gornji Milanovac and Čačak.
-At that time, General Mihailovic was with his Supreme Command in Montenegro, which was under Italian occupation.
-From the beginning of 1943, General Mihailovic prepared his units for the supports of Allied landing on the Adriatic coast.
-General Mihailovic hoped that the Western Alliance would open the Second Front in the Balkans.
+At that time, General Mihailović was with his Supreme Command in Montenegro, which was under Italian occupation.
+From the beginning of 1943, General Mihailović prepared his units for the supports of Allied landing on the Adriatic coast.
+General Mihailović hoped that the Western Alliance would open the Second Front in the Balkans.